What is vision screening?

 - At 6 months to a year, eyes and vision should be checked during a regular well-baby visit.
 These tests are needed to check for early signs of strabismus.

-- At 3 years, screening for near and far vision may begin for children who are able to describe what they see on an eye chart.
+- At 3 to 5 years, screening for near and far vision may begin for children who are able to describe what they see on an eye chart.
 This screening can be used with other tests to check for signs of amblyopia.
-All children should have at least one vision screening between age 3 and 5.
+All children should have at least one vision screening during this time.

 If your child has symptoms of an eye disorder, a vision screening may help decide if an exam from an eye care specialist is needed.